eemilhaa/walkability-analysis/README.md

 ## Analysis of urban walkability

 Urban walkability sounds like a self-explanatory term: it measures how accessible an urban environment is by walking.
-However, the factors that make up walkability are hard to define and, consequently, walkability can be measured in many different ways.
+However, the factors that make up walkability are hard to define, and, consequently, walkability can be measured in many different ways.
 To say a place is walkable could for example mean that the network of streets is dense or that a wide selection of services can be accessed on foot.
 Other urban elements such as green space, air quality or the amount of traffic affect walkability too.

 In this post I will briefly analyze urban walkability with 2 approaches.